Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 If you only have time to take in one EPIC viewpoint in Death Valley, make it Dante’s View.

-The views alone guarantee Dante’s View a spot in any list of the top things to do at Death Valley National Park, but when you throw a spectacular sunrise into the mix, it’s almost unbelievable.
+The views alone guarantee Dante’s View a spot in any guide to the top spots in Death Valley National Park, but when you throw a spectacular sunrise into the mix and it’s almost unbelievable.

 What’s the draw?
 Trundle up in the car to the viewpoint’s lofty 1,670 metres, to look down over the breadth of Death Valley… all the way across the Badwater Basin to the mountains on the far side.